 3. Exercise Activity

-Exercise activity is something that can break up into two different categories.
+Exercise activity is something that can be broken up into two different categories.
 Those are intentional exercise and non-exercise activity thermogenesis.

-Intentional exercise is the planned activity that you have.
-This could be resistance training, walking, running, and everything in between.
+Intentional exercise is the planned activity that you have—like resistance training, walking, or running—especially when it’s structured as exercise for fat loss.
 The idea is that you are doing these activities with the intention of exercising your body.

 Your exercise activity as a whole tends to account for about 30% of your total calories burned (1).
 But again, this is on average.
 These ranges can vary from person to person.